 So, where are they?

 myth, in the sense that Plato wrote about it thousands of years ago, and

-there is all sort of legendry and folklore, at least since then, alleging its existence.
+there is all sort of legendry and folklore, at least since then, alleging

-invention that was created to account for various anomalies
+19th century invention that was created to account for various anomalies

 in the Indian Ocean.
 Related peoples and related species of plants

 and animals, particularly lemurs and primates, which were found in widely

 scattered island locations.
 People of that age found it puzzling

 have a good grasp of evolutionary theory, and they had no idea about moving

 tectonic plates.
 Instead, back then, there was a lot of talk

 about land bridges and sunken or risen lands.
 So, scientists

 speculated that there had been a continent or land mass in the Indian Ocean